To properly manage wildlife in Mississippi, MDWFP Biologists recommend a complete wildlife management program which includes:

 - Feeding sites may not be hunted for 10 days following complete removal of all feed.

-This regulation does not apply to food plots, standing crops, grain crops properly shucked on the field where grown, grains found scattered solely as the result of normal agricultural planting or harvesting, within the curtilage of the home or business, or licensed trappers trapping furbearing animals, or persons with an animal control permit.
+This regulation does not apply to food plots, standing crops, grain crops properly shucked on the field where grown, or grains found scattered solely as the result of normal agricultural planting or harvesting, licensed trappers trapping furbearers or nuisance animals, or persons with an Animal Control Permit.

 Nothing set forth in this regulation, shall be construed as authorizing or allowing the taking of deer or any other game animal or bird, with the aid of bait.